ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 will give you credibility and enable you to guide the business to making good technical decisions as a whole.
 Building trust outside the technical team is built the same way any other trust relationship is built: great communica - tion, regular expectation setting by making and meeting commitments, and owning up to mistakes/failures if and when they occur.

- e technical leader or CTO who spends all their time deep in code with engineering and barely participates in the leadership team will have little credibility when trying to convince the other C-levels to invest further in engineering.
+The technical leader or CTO who spends all their time deep in code with engineering and barely participates in the leadership team will have little credibility when trying to convince the other C-levels to invest further in engineering.
 Or worse, they won t even be asked for their input when the time comes to make a hard call.
 Other leaders will not have the context to understand the value of what the tech team is asking for or the perspective

 on how engineering is operating at that moment, and they ll lack the shared vision for what it can be in the future.
 Only by regularly engaging with the rest of the leadership team, sharing that context, and being part of the con - versation along the way can you, as the technical leader, ensure that the leadership team has a shared understanding of how engineering helps the organization and how it needs to grow over time.